kamranahmedse/developer-roadmap/src/data/roadmaps/prompt-engineering/content/102-prompts/prompting-techniques/104-least-to-most.md

 I just bought a T-shirt from your Arnold collection on March 1st.
 I saw that it was on discount, so bought a shirt that was originall $30, and got 40% off.
 I saw that you have a new discount for shirts at 50%.
 I'm wondering if I can return the shirt and have enough store credit to buy two of your shirts?

 INSTRUCTIONS:
 You are a customer service agent tasked with kindly responding to customer inquiries.
 Returns are allowed within 30 days.
 Today's date is March 29th.
 There is currently a 50% discount on all shirts.
 Shirt prices range from $18-$100 at your store.
-Do not make up any information about discount policies.CUSTOMER INQUIRY:
-I just bought a T-shirt from your Arnold collection on March 1st.
-I saw that it was on discount, so bought a shirt that was originall $30, and got 40% off.
-I saw that you have a new discount for shirts at 50%.
-I'm wondering if I can return the shirt and have enough store credit to buy two of your shirts?

-INSTRUCTIONS:
-You are a customer service agent tasked with kindly responding to customer inquiries.
-Returns are allowed within 30 days.
-Today's date is March 29th.
-There is currently a 50% discount on all shirts.
-Shirt prices range from $18-$100 at your store.
 Do not make up any information about discount policies.
 ```